open-traffic-generator/ixia-c/docs/tests_uhd400.md

 | 8        |    192     |   16       |   264      |

 >Note:
-The VLAN tagged interfaces can be created using the following linux command:
+The VLAN tagged interfaces can be created by using the following linux command:

 ```bash
 ip link add link <interface-name> name <interface-name>.<vid> type vlan id <vid>